This page was put together to gather information and tips for lawn care and sprinkler system maintenance for residents.

 - Periodically run your sprinklers to inspect the system.
 Make sure all the heads are working properly and are aimed at your lawn.
 Avoid having sprinklers spray your driveway or the street if you can.
 Why waste water you are paying for?

 - If you are unsure how to program your sprinkler control box simply write down the manufacturer and model number.
 Then go to the web and search for Manufacturer + Model # + “Manual”.
 This should give you a link to the manual that you can view and/or download.
-You can also find links this way on YouTube to find videos on programming your control box.
+You can also find links this way to YouTube videos on programming your specific control box.

 - If you have any sprinkler heads that have very little or no water coming out then you either have a crack in your line or the sprinkler head is clogged.